imarranz/personal-cv/cv/11_Biosketch.md

 ## A. Personal Statement

 Ibon Martínez-Arranz got his BSc. in Mathematics from the University of the Basque Country (EHU/UPV) and performed a MSc. in Current Applied Statistics Techniques and a MSc. in Mathematical Modeling Research, Statistical Analysis and Computing Sciences.
 In 2004, he joined the Basque Country Health Service (The Department of Health of the Basque Country Government and Osakidetza) as a data analyst and his work was mainly focused on the epidemiological report of renal patients.
 When he joined OWL Metabolomics in 2010, Ibon first worked as a researcher in the Metabolomics Department and in 2017, he became the head of the Data Science Department, being responsible for prediction and statistical computation management since then.
-This highly experienced team psupports metabolomics services, laboratory processes, data handling, R&D projects and technology transfer processes.
+This high experience provide support to metabolomics services, laboratory processes, data handling, R&D projects and technology transfer processes.

 ## B. Positions and Honors